IntusFacultas/storybook/src/components/Navbars/NavbarUsage.md

 ## Purpose

-This creates a configurable responsive navbar that can use whatever flavor you provide it from a ThemeProvider or the default NASIC provider
+This creates a configurable responsive navbar that can use whatever flavor you provide it from a ThemeProvider or the default IntusFacultas provider

 ## Usage

+<b>Note: This component requires a Vue installation with the runtime compiler enabled.
+If you are using vue-cli, make sure to set runtimeCompiler: true in your vue.config.js</b>

 ```html
 <navbar